 Cleaning Up Templates for Best AI Performance

 LLeMental works with all existing PowerPoint templates without modification.
-However, small structural cleanups can make it easier for the AI to understand how your slides are organized.
+However, small structural cleanups can make it easier for the AI to understand how your slides are organized and improve generation quality.

-These adjustments usually take only a few minutes and can improve generation quality.
+These adjustments usually take only a few minutes.

 Avoid Layered Text Boxes